Music and emotion: Appearance emotionalism

 Some philosophers, such as Stephen Davies, argue that music evokes emotion by resembling human expressions of emotion, a theory that Davies termed "appearance emotionalism".
 According to the theory, the structure and form of music reflect human behaviors, such as movement and speech patterns, associated with emotional expression, causing the listener to feel these associated emotions while listening to a piece of music.
 Associations between musical features and emotion differ among individuals.
 Davies argues that expressiveness is an objective property of music and not subjective in the sense of being projected into the music by the listener.
 Critics of the theory argue that it is difficult to literally and objectively map musical characteristics to expressive behaviors, and that musical features that tend to provoke specific emotions, such as glissandos and low, dark timbres, do not necessarily resemble human expressive behavior relating to those emotions.

+Neuroscience of music and emotion

+Recent neuroscience has clarified how the brain predicts and responds to emotionally meaningful musical events.
+Research on rhythmic incongruity shows that violations of expected musical patterns trigger strong neural responses in auditory and frontal regions, supporting theories that the brain continuously uses predictive coding to interpret musical structure.
+These predictive mechanisms are a key component in the emotional power of anticipation and tension within music.

+Research comparing different forms of musical information processing has shown that pitch perception and vocal memory activate specialized neural systems, with memory advantages for vocal music emerging independently of pitch-processing ability.
+These findings support models in which emotional responses to music stem from distributed systems that process rhythm, pitch, timbre, and voice in different ways.

+Physiological studies further show that low-frequency musical components can amplify emotional and neural responses.
+High-intensity bass frequencies increase physiological arousal, modulate neural activity, and strengthen subjective reports of emotional intensity during listening.
+The involvement of subcortical pathways in low-frequency processing contributes to the visceral nature of music-induced emotion.

 Process theory

 Coined by philosopher Jennifer Robinson, the "emotions as process, music as process" theory (often shortened to just process theory) assumes the existence of a mutual dependence between cognition and elicitation of emotion.
 Robinson argues that the process of emotional elicitation begins with an "automatic, immediate response that initiates motor and autonomic activity and prepares us for possible action", causing a process of cognition that may enable listeners to name the felt emotion.
 This series of events cycles with new, incoming information.
 Robinson argues that emotions may transform into one another, causing blends and conflicts between felt emotions: Rather than a single emotional state, inner feelings are better thought of as the products of multiple emotional streams.
 When one listens to music, the emotional perceptions of different aspects of the music may reinforce or conflict with each other as new information is processed by the brain, affecting someone's overall perception of the emotion expressed by a piece of music.